Reddit wants to send AMC, GameStop stock to the moon. Here's what's next

 Correction Jan.
 25 at 5:52 p.m.
 PT: Fixed the explanation of short selling to make clear how the process works and that there are different ways to bet against a company's stock price rising.

 Discuss: Reddit wants to send AMC, GameStop stock to the moon.
-Here's what's next
+Here's how

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.